Iggy Azalea Exposes A Lot Of Skin In Daring Cut-Out Leotard For Coachella

 Iggy Azalea wore another daring ensemble last week that showed off her incredible body when she posed next to her Land Rover wearing a skintight skirt and a matching crop top.
 Daily Star reports that she later didn’t feel the need to have her top on and gave followers a glimpse of her chest — as well as an outline of her body “in the California sunshine.”

 Iggy Azalea, whose real name is Amethyst Amelia Kelly, has been accused of having surgery to enhance her buttocks.
-The star denies it, but has admitted to going under the knife for a nose job and breast implants.
+The star denies it but has admitted to going under the knife for a nose job and breast implants.

 As the Inquisitr previously reported, Iggy showed a lot of skin when she was completely nude in a bathtub.